 Short-term health insurance coverage varies greatly depending on the plan and the insurance company.
 These types of plans are not required to comply with Affordable Care Act (ACA) guidelines and can be lower cost.
 ACA plans are required to provide certain levels of coverage—called Minimum Essential Coverage.
 Short-term health plans are not required to meet the same standards.
 Short-term medical insurance typically provides some level of coverage for: preventive care, doctor visits, urgent care, and emergency care.
 There may also be coverage for prescriptions.
 Some plans also offer cost savings for seeing in-network providers.
 Note: Make sure to read the “exclusions and limitations” information before buying any plan.
 This will highlight what is covered and not covered by a certain plan but may not be all inclusive.
 For full plan details, read the policy’s certificate.
-These plans may not cover claims for conditions that exist prior to the policy effective date.
+These plans will not cover claims for conditions that exist prior to the effective date.

 Short-term health plans are available to customers who can pass medical underwriting.
-Effective dates can be as soon as the day after application and plans can last from a month to one year.
+Effective dates can be as soon as the day after application and plans can last from a month to 364 days.
 WPS short-term policies have a six-day waiting period for any illness.
 WPS policies will pay claims related to injuries/accidents that do occur in the first six days provided they are not related to an accident/illness or injury that existed or happened prior to the effective date of the policy.

 Customers are eligible for Affordable Care Act individual policies outside of the Open Enrollment Period if they have a Qualifying Life Event (e.g., marriage, divorce, birth, permanent move, etc.).
 If they do not have a qualifying event, they can apply for a short-term health insurance policy.
 If they pass the underwriting questions, they can be issued a policy.
 Note: Preexisting conditions may not be covered under a short-term health plan.